-0n Enables or disables ( Denabled Disabled buttons), by a simple click, updates via Active Update for the type of update selected.

-Type of update.
+On Enables or disables by a double-click ( Enabled Disabled buttons) updates via Active Update for the type of update selected.
+Module Type of update.
 (The list of modules varies according to the license purchased).
-Module

-In the event of a failed update, the system will automatically backtrack.
-Simply doubleclick to allow ( "Allow all" button) or prohibit ( "Block all") all updates.
+- In the event of a failed update, the system will automatically backtrack. - Simply click to allow or prohibit all updates ( Allow all/ Block all buttons).